intel/intel-cmt-cat/README.md

 Manual page of "rdtset" utility also provides information about tool usage:
 $ man rdtset

-**"appqos" directory:**\
-Includes source files for an application that allows to group apps into priority based pools.
-Each pool is assigned an Intel(R) RDT and Intel(R) SST configuration that can be set on startup or at runtime through a REST API.
-Please refer to the application README for more details "appqos/README".

-**"appqos_client" directory:**\
-Includes source files for an App QoS client web application.
-The app provides a simple user interface to remotely configure Intel(R) RDT and Intel(R) SST on systems where App QoS is running.
-Please refer to the application README for more details "appqos_client/README".

 **"examples" directory:** \
 Includes C and Perl examples of Intel(R) RDT usage via the library API's.
 Please refer to README file for more details "examples/README".